Vyshnav12/Path2Palindrome/readme.md

    - Click the **Batch Run** button to execute multiple simulations in a batch.
 A dialog box will prompt you to enter the number of simulations.
    - After entering the number, the program will run the specified number of simulations and calculate the average number of steps required to form a palindrome.
 The average number of steps will be displayed on the GUI.

+4. **Grid Representation**:

+   - **Green Squares**: Represent special squares with specific rules.
+The positions B6, C7, F2, and G3 are green squares on the grid.
+   - **Red Square**: Indicates the current position of the token.
+   - **Yellow Square**: Indicates the previous positions of the token.
+   - **Blue Square**: Indicates that the token has previously occupied a green square.

 ## License

 This project is licensed under the MIT License.
 Feel free to modify and distribute the code as needed.
 Enjoy exploring the Path2Palindrome!